-- b.
-A corporation may appear through an officer of the corporation provided the officer is listed as a current officer of an active corporation with the secretary of state and identifies himself/herself in that corporate capacity. - (6) The parties may: - a.
+- a.
 Call and examine witnesses; - b.
+Introduce exhibits:

-Introduce exhibits; - c.
+- c.
 Cross-examine opposing witnesses; - d.
 Impeach witnesses; and - e.
 Rebut evidence. - (7) The quasi-judicial body shall have the authority to ask questions of anyone present at the proceedings prior to closing the public hearing and commencing deliberations.
-If during the deliberations, a question arises which the quasi-judicial body desires to ask, it shall reopen the public hearing, pose the question and allow both the applicant and the city the opportunity to respond to the question posed prior to closing the public hearing again and resuming deliberations. - (8) Neither the Federal Rules of Evidence nor the Florida Evidence Code shall apply, but fundamental due process shall be observed and govern said proceedings at all times. - (9) All relevant evidence shall be admitted.
-The quasi-judicial body may exclude irrelevant, immaterial, or unduly repetitious evidence. - (10) Hearsay evidence may be accepted for the purpose of either supplementing or explaining any direct evidence, provided it is not offered to prove the truth of the matter asserted, but such hearsay evidence shall not, in and of itself, be considered sufficient to support a finding or decision unless the evidence would be admissible over objections in any civil litigation proceeding in a state or federal court in Florida. - (11) If, after notice of hearing, a party does not appear, the hearing may be conducted, and an order entered, in the absence of the party. - (12) The quasi-judicial body shall have the authority to issue any and all orders to afford the proper relief, and this authority shall include the authority to grant continuances to a date-certain upon good cause shown. - (13) At the conclusion of the presentation of the evidence and the taking of testimony, the quasi-judicial body shall close the public hearing and proceed to deliberate.
-The quasi-judicial body shall endeavor to make a determination based upon competent and substantial evidence. - (14) At the conclusion of the hearing, if and only if relief is denied to the applicant, a subsequent written order shall be issued to the applicant by the quasi-judicial body's legal counsel setting forth the reasons therefor. - (15) The clerk shall retain all of the evidence and documents submitted into evidence at the hearing.
-This shall include the official file in the matter, as well as any document presented at the hearing or demonstrative exhibit seen by the quasi-judicial body while making its decision.
-Nothing herein shall be deemed to prohibit any party from providing a court reporter for the proceedings.
-Any party wishing to appeal the decision of a quasi-judicial body shall have the responsibility to ensure compliance with F.S. § 286.0105.
+If during the deliberations, a question arises which the quasi-judicial body desires to ask, it shall reopen the public hearing, pose the question and allow both the applicant and the city the opportunity to respond to the question posed prior to closing the public hearing again and resuming deliberations. - (8) Neither the Federal Rules of Evidence nor the Florida Evidence Code shall apply, but fundamental due process shall be observed and govern said proceedings at all times. - (91) All relevant evidence shall be admitted.
+The quasi-judicial body may exclude irrelevant, immaterial, or unduly repetitious evidence. - (102) Hearsay evidence may be accepted for the purpose of either supplementing or explaining any direct evidence, provided it is not offered to prove the truth of the matter asserted, but such hearsay evidence shall not, in and of itself, be considered sufficient to support a finding or decision unless the evidence would be admissible over objections in any civil litigation proceeding in a state or federal court in Florida. - (3) Except as provided herein, neither the Federal Rules of Evidence nor the Florida Evidence Code shall apply, but fundamental due process shall be observed and shall govern said proceedings at all times. - (11) If, after notice of a hearing, a party does not appear, the hearing may be conducted, and an order entered, in the absence of the party. - (12) The quasi-judicial body shall have the authority to issue any and all orders to afford the proper relief, and this authority shall include the authority to grant continuances to a date-certain upon good cause shown. - (13) At the conclusion of the presentation of the evidence and the taking of testimony, the quasi-judicial body shall close the public hearing and proceed to deliberate.
+The quasi-judicial body shall endeavor to make a determination based upon competent and substantial evidence.